STYAI/ERTool/README.md

 - ***numOfPropositions***: An integer.
 It indicates the number of propositions or evidential grades.
 In the DBF array, this typically corresponds to the number of columns.

 #### Output
 - ***B Array***: Upon completion of the algorithm, the B array is updated with the final calculation results.
 It reflects the degree of belief of each proposition or evidential grades for the object being assessed after combining all available evidence.
 The pre-Numofproposition values in the B represent the belief degree of each proposition after evidence fusion.
-The last value of the B represents the belief degree of the global uncertainty.
+The last value of the B represents the belief degree of the overall uncertainty.
 - ***False (Boolean)***: It returns True if the algorithm successfully executes and completes all computations.
 If any error is encountered during execution (e.g., division by zero), it returns False.